rclone/rclone/MANUAL.md

       --multi-thread-cutoff SizeSuffix       Use multi-thread downloads for files above this size. (default 250M) --multi-thread-streams int             Max number of streams to use for multi-thread downloads. (default 4) --no-check-certificate                 Do not verify the server SSL certificate.
 Insecure.
+      --no-check-dest                        Don't check the destination, copy regardless.
       --no-gzip-encoding                     Don't set Accept-Encoding: gzip.
       --no-traverse                          Don't traverse destination file system on copy.
       --no-update-modtime                    Don't update destination mod-time if files identical.
+      --order-by string                      Instructions on how to order the transfers, eg 'size,descending' --password-command SpaceSepList        Command for supplying password for encrypted configuration.
   -P, --progress                             Show progress during transfer.
   -q, --quiet                                Print as little stuff as possible
       --rc                                   Enable the remote control server.